facebookarchive/caffe2/_docs/tutorial-loading-pre-trained-models.md

     daisy

 Now that you've run it, try out some different images.
 See how well it does across more complicated images or with multiple objects or subjects.
-Several different objects are available in the 2nd (configuration) code block.